 The Volcano Mesa Area (See Exhibit 1, Volcano Mesa Community) covers approximately 3,532 acres.
 The area is surrounded on three sides by more than 7,000 acres of open space under City, State and Federal jurisdictions.
 The shape of the open space holdings includes large tracts and long, narrow bands of escarpment.
 The Volcano Mesa area includes portions of the land the US Congress set aside as Petroglyph National Monument (the "Monument") in 1990.
-From east to west, the Volcano Mesa area extends from the volcanic escarpment to the Major Public Open Space surrounding five dormant volcanoes.
+From east to west, the Volcano Mesa area extends from the volcanic escarpment to the Major Public Open Space surrounding five dormant volcanoes (See Exhibit 2, Relationship of the Volcano Mesa Area to the Volcanoes and Larger West Mesa Community).
 From north to south, the Volcano Mesa area extends from south of the grant line and Paseo Del Norte to the Petroglyph National Monument.
 The Volcano Mesa area's boundary also includes a small area of unincorporated Bernalillo County land, in the Monument's North Geological Window.
 Any future actions in this area would require County review and approval.
 The Volcano Mesa area's cultural, natural and built conditions were used to inform the planning process and to guide the development of policies that are sensitive and responsive to the area's unique needs, challenges and opportunities.
-The Volcano Mesa area is made up of three separate planning areas, reflecting their distinct characters and planning needs: Volcano Cliffs, Volcano Heights and Volcano Trails (See Exhibit 2, Volcano Mesa Community Sub-Areas).
+The Volcano Mesa area is made up of three separate planning areas, reflecting their distinct characters and planning needs: Volcano Cliffs, Volcano Heights and Volcano Trails (See Exhibit 3, Volcano Mesa Community Sub-Areas).